Key Facts on Abortion in the United States

 Private insurance covers most women of reproductive age, and states have the responsibility to regulate fully insured private plans in their state, whereas the federal government regulates self-funded plans under the Employee Retirement Income Security Act (ERISA).
 States can choose whether abortion coverage is included or excluded in private plans that are not self-insured.

-- Several states have enacted private plan restrictions and have also banned abortion coverage from ACA Marketplace plans.
-Currently, there are 11 states that restrict abortion coverage in private plans and 26 that ban coverage in any Marketplace plans.
+- Prior to the Dobbs ruling, several states had enacted private plan restrictions and banned abortion coverage from ACA Marketplace plans.
+Currently, there are 11 states that have policies restricting abortion coverage in private plans and 26 that ban coverage in any Marketplace plans.
+Since the Dobbs ruling, some of these states have also banned the provision of abortion services altogether.

-- Medicaid is funded through a federal-state partnership.
-While the Hyde Amendment limits the use of federal funds only for abortions in the cases of rape, incest, or life endangerment, states have the option to use state-only funds to cover abortions under other circumstances for women on Medicaid, which 16 states do currently.
+- States have the option to use state-only funds to cover abortions under other circumstances for women on Medicaid, which 16 states do currently.
 However, more than half (56%) of women covered by Medicaid live in Hyde states.

 National polls have consistently found that a majority of the public did not want to see Roe v.
 Wade overturned and that most people feel that abortion is a personal medical decision.
 The public also strongly opposes the criminalization of abortion both among people who get abortion and the clinicians who provide abortion services.